Where to Stay in Brussels: Top Areas for Your Perfect Trip

 Accommodation Suggestion:

-Floris Hotel – A comfortable yet affordable option, this hotel is ideal for travelers who want easy access to transportation and local dining.
+Floris Hotel – A comfortable yet affordable option, this hotel is travelers who want easy access to transportation and local dining.

 5. Brussels North (Quartier des Affaires)